Which place is cheaper, Cafayate or El Calafate?

 Also, here are some specific examples of entertainment, tickets, and activities for Cafayate.

-Cafayate is bigger, and its population is about 47% larger than the population of El Calafate.
-When comparing the population of El Calafate vs. Cafayate, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cafayate has a larger population, and is about 47% larger than the population of El Calafate.
+When comparing the sizes of El Calafate and Cafayate, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.